RevatureSFNTraining/Project0_Inferno/README.md

 # Project0_Inferno
+12/18/2021
+- Completed and uploaded ERD.
+Completed data model in Trailhead.

 12/15/2021
 - Turned in HTML/CSS concept webapge, an updated wireframe, and the incomplete LWC version of the website last night.